 The Arthritis Foundation published information regarding the link between gluten sensitivity, joint pain and arthritis.
 The organization suggests arthritis patients get tested for celiac disease, and then, regardless of the diagnosis, go on a gluten-free diet to see if it relieves their joint pain.

-Gluten Sensitivities Can Lead to Other Autoimmune Diseases
+Untreated Gluten Sensitivity Symptoms Can Lead to Other Autoimmune Diseases

 Dr. Mark Hyman says that gluten sensitivity is an autoimmune disease that creates inflammation throughout the body and can be the single cause of so many different diseases, including other autoimmune diseases and chronic illnesses.